Jithin-Jude/flutter_clock/astro_clock/README.md

 How to calculate time?
 -
-Users can calculate time according to the position of Sun and Moon with respect to background.
+Users can calculate time according to the position of Sun and Moon with respect to the background.

 The three clouds from right to left denotes 09:00 AM/PM, 12:00 AM/PM, & 03:00 AM/PM respectively.